weetmuts/beak/README.md

 `beak prune gd_work_crypt:`

-The default _keep rule_ is:
+The default _keep_ configuration is:
 ```
-All points in time for the last 7 days.
+All points in time for the last 2 days.
-One point in time per day for the last 14 days.
+One point in time per day for the last 2 weeks.
-One point in time per week for the last 8 weeks.
+One point in time per week for the last 2 months.
-One point in time per month for the last 12 months.
+One point in time per month for the last 2 years.
 ```

-By default the point in time chosen for an interval, is the last point in time for that interval.
-I.e. the last recorded point in time for that day, week or month.

 ## BeakFS, the chunky file system